hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **Why?** Mirror logic for sell entries - ensures symmetrical trading approach.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 21 handles bearish entries using the same structure as our bullish logic.
+We use else if to ensure we only enter one trade at a time, since we can't be both bullish and bearish simultaneously.
+The three conditions mirror Part 20: we need a bearish setup, sufficient confirmation bars, and sell trades must be allowed.
+Notice we use the same minimum bars parameter for both directions, which keeps our confirmation requirements consistent.
+Once all conditions are met, we log the entry details and call OpenTrade with ORDER_TYPE_SELL to execute the short position."

 ```mql5
    else if(bearishSetup && barsBelowMA >= InpMinBarsAboveMA && InpAllowSell)
    {